Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 <a name="Database"></a>
 ### 3.1.
 Database management system

-Database management system should meet following requirements:
+A database management system should meet the following requirements:
 - reliable (support fault tolerance technology)
 - provide sufficient Performance
 - support backup\restore
-- cost effective, preferably open source, free software
+- cost-effective, preferably open source, free software
 - data privacy and encryption should be considered
 - data conversion
 Amazon RDS should be considered.
 Advantages: ready solution(works out of the box), automatic backup\restore, perfect reliability.
 Disadvantage: pricing.
 MySQL or PostgreSQL inside Amazon EC2 instance.
-Advantages: Easy to install, cost effective.
+Advantages: Easy to install, cost-effective.
 Disadvantages: does not provide good fault tolerance, there are issues with backup\restore.
 Google Firebase.
-Support real time database, Authentication.
-Cloud Firestore (noSQL database).
+Support real-time database, Authentication.
+Cloud Firestore (NoSQL database).

 ### 3.1.2.
 Use case